apolloraines/LoreTokens/questions.md

 LoreTokens simply give those models a **shared symbolic map** to walk, instead of forcing each deployment to relearn the same structure and rules from scratch.

+## 16. "How do I write LoreTokens, or convert a file to LoreToken format?"

+**Short answer:**
+You don’t write LoreTokens one character at a time like assembly.
+You design them like a **semantic index**: pick the concepts you want to compress, give each one a stable symbolic handle, and let the model fill in the details.
+Conversion is usually: identify the structure → name the concepts → pack them into tokens → test expansion.

+**Longer answer:**
+There are two main paths:

+1. **Authoring LoreTokens by hand** (for core schemas, rules, and identities)
+2. **Converting existing files** into LoreTokenized memory (for large docs / systems)

+### 16.1 Hand-authoring LoreTokens

+When you write LoreTokens from scratch, think in this order:

+1. **Choose the scope**
+   - Is this token file describing:
+     - a single subsystem,
+     - an entire product (like Nova),
+     - or a specific domain (for example: medical, legal, trading)?
+   - Don’t try to encode “everything” in one token; use many tokens inside one file.

+2. **List the core concepts you want to compress**
+   Examples:
+   - Main components (APIs, engines, models, services)
+   - Data structures (tables, schemas, entities)
+   - Roles and behaviors (advisor bots, pipelines, agents)
+   - Rules and invariants (risk limits, safety rules, business constraints)

+3. **Assign each concept a stable symbolic handle**
+   - Give it a short, unique, machine-friendly name.
+   - The name should hint at:
+     - domain,
+     - role,
+     - and scope (for example: schema vs behavior vs meta).
+   - The goal is that *any* LLM can guess the “shape” of the concept from the name itself.

+4. **Attach a compact semantic description behind the symbol**
+   - A sentence or short phrase that tells the model:
+     - what this thing is,
+     - how important it is,
+     - and how it relates to the rest of the system.
+   - You’re not dumping full docs here; you’re giving the model a **pointer with a hint**.

+5. **Group related tokens and (optionally) assign depth levels**
+   - Shallow levels (L1–L2): high-level summaries only.
+   - Medium levels (L3–L5): full architecture, schemas, workflows.
+   - Deep levels (L6–L8): exhaustive documentation, edge cases, examples, history.
+   - This lets you later say: “Expand at L2 only” for a short overview, or “go to L5” for full docs.

+6. **Test with a real model**
+   - Drop the LoreToken or file into an LLM and ask for:
+     - one-paragraph summary,
+     - one-page overview,
+     - multi-page detailed explanation.
+   - If the expansions are:
+     - too vague → you need clearer symbol names and hints.
+     - too noisy → you need to tighten scope or split the concept.

+LoreTokens are meant to be **iterative**: you refine names and hints until expansion is consistent and useful.

+---

+### 16.2 Converting existing files into LoreToken format

+Converting a big document or system into LoreTokens is not “save as .lore.”
+It’s more like designing a **semantic table of contents** for that content.

+A practical workflow:

+1. **Pick your source material**
+   - System design docs
+   - Database schema files
+   - Long markdown specs
+   - Long chat logs or retrospectives

+2. **Extract the core structure**
+   - Identify:
+     - main sections,
+     - subsystems,
+     - repeated themes,
+     - critical rules / invariants.
+   - These become **candidate tokens**.

+3. **Create a token per meaningful chunk**
+   - One token for the overall system,
+   - several tokens for major subsystems,
+   - more tokens for key behaviors or rules.
+   - Don’t try to one-to-one map every paragraph; LoreTokens compress at the level of **concept**, not sentence.

+4. **Summarize each chunk into its token**
+   - Use an LLM to help:
+     - “Summarize this section into one or two lines that an LLM could later expand back into full detail.”
+   - Paste that compressed description behind the token name.
+   - The original files remain your human-readable source; the LoreToken file is your **compressed, AI-native index.**

+5. **Link back to the original when needed**
+   - In your own workflow, keep:
+     - `original_docs/` (full text)
+     - `memory/whatever.lore` (compressed semantic map)
+   - LoreTokens are not meant to replace source code or legal documents; they’re meant to make models *use* them efficiently.

+6. **Use the converters / translators (as they ship)**
+   - This repo will include example tools for:
+     - turning structured schemas into skeleton LoreTokens,
+     - distilling large docs into grouped tokens,
+     - packing multiple files into a single cognitive memory file.
+   - Those tools won’t “magically do all the thinking,” but they will automate the boring parts once you’ve decided:
+     - what concepts matter,
+     - how they should be grouped,
+     - and what level of compression you want.

+---

+### 16.3 Mental model: you’re not encoding text, you’re encoding *addresses*

+When you write or convert to LoreTokens, keep this mental model:

+- You are not trying to stuff 200 pages of text into 2 lines.
+- You are defining **semantic coordinates**:
+  - “This token points to *this* region of model knowledge, structured in *this* way, at *this* depth when asked.”

+Once you think in terms of addresses instead of raw text, writing LoreTokens and converting existing material becomes much more natural.

+### 16.4 Practical shortcut for today

+Until primary models are *natively* trained on LoreTokens, you don’t have to hand-teach them the format from scratch.

+In practice, you can:

+- Upload `examples/Schema-LoreTokenised.txt` (or a similar LoreToken memory file),
+- Tell the model:
+  - “Study this as an example of LoreToken format,” and
+  - “Now write new LoreTokens in the same style,” or
+  - “Convert this file / schema / document into LoreToken format based on that example.”

+Modern LLMs are very good at inferring the pattern from a single dense example file, so one canonical LoreTokenised schema is often enough to teach a model how to:

+- write in LoreToken style, and
+- convert structured or textual data into LoreToken-based memory.

 ---